Aroundafur/python-selenium/README.rst

 2. Invalid request for timestamps out of range
 3. Invalid request for threshold out of range

-tests are made with doctest - tests are written as documentation tests passed when there's no error
+tests are made with doctest module - and written as documentation
 """

-run with: python third.py
+run with: python third.py -v